Citadel of Aleppo: Roman and Byzantine periods

-After the Romans deposed the Seleucid dynasty in 64 BC, the citadel hill continued to have religious significance.
-Emperor Julian, in his 363 AD visit to Aleppo noted "I stayed there for a day, visited the acropolis, offered a white bull to Zeus according to imperial customs, and held a short talk with the town council about worshiping the gods."
+After the Romans destroyed the Seleucid dynasty in 64 BC, the citadel hill continued to have religious significance.
+Emperor Julian, in his visit in 363 to Aleppo noted "I stayed there for a day, visited the acropolis, offered a white bull to Zeus according to imperial customs, and held a short talk with the town council about worshiping the deities."
 Very few physical remains have been found from the Roman age in the Citadel.

 The Roman Empire was divided into two parts in 395.
-Aleppo was in the eastern half, Byzantium.
-During the clashes with the Sassanian king Khosrau II in the 7th century, the population of Aleppo is said to have taken refuge in the Citadel because the city wall was in a deplorable state.
+Aleppo was in the eastern half, Byzantine Empire.
+During the clashes with the Sassanian king Khosrow II in the 7th century, the population of Aleppo is said to have taken refuge in the Citadel because the city wall was in a deplorable state.
 Currently, very few remains from the Byzantine period have been found on the Citadel Hill, although the two mosques inside the Citadel are known to be converted from churches originally built by the Byzantines.

 Early Islamic period

-Muslim troops captured Aleppo in 636 AD.
+Aleppo was captured by the Arab armies in 636, during the Muslim conquest of the Levant.
 Written sources document repairs being made on the citadel after a major earthquake.
-Little is known about the citadel in the period of early Islam, except that Aleppo was a frontier town on the edges of the Ummayad and Abbasid empires.
+Little is known about the citadel in the period of early Christianity and Islam, except that Aleppo was a frontier town on the edges of the Byzantine, Umayyad and Abbasid empires.

 Sayf al-Dawla, a Hamdanid prince, conquered the city in 944, and it subsequently rose to a political and economic renaissance.
-The Hamdanids built a reputedly splendid palace on the banks of the river, but moved to the Citadel after Byzantine troops attacked in 962.
-A period of instability followed Hamdanid rule, marked by Byzantine and Beduin attacks, as well as a short-term rule by the Egyptian-based Fatimids.
+The Hamdanids built a reputedly splendid palace on the banks of the river, but moved to the Citadel after Byzantine troops sacked the city in 962.
+A period of instability followed Hamdanid rule, marked by Byzantine and Bedouin attacks, as well as a short-term rule by the Egypt-based Fatimids.
 The Mirdasids were said to have converted the two churches into mosques.